What Is a Student Grant and What Do They Offer?

 Grants are needed by the students because some of them are unable to bear the expenses of education on their own.

 A student grant is a kind of financial aid provided to students to pay for their education based on their capabilities.
-Federal and state governments commonly fund student grants, which are typically based on things like economic need, ability to pay, student status and academic requirements.
+Federal and state governments commonly fund student grants, which are typically based on things like economic need, ability to pay, student status, and academic requirements.

-The Canada Student Grant Program provides grants to both full-time and part-time students belonging from lower to middle-class families to help them continue their post-secondary education in colleges or universities.
+The Canada Student Grant Program provides grants to both full-time and part-time students belonging to lower to middle-class families to help them continue their post-secondary education in colleges or universities.
 In addition, this program also aids persons with permanent disabilities and persons with dependents.

 Want to know the main difference between a student grant and a student loan?

 A student grant provides you with money that you won’t have to pay back.
 It is basically a gift aid awarded to students often based on financial need to help them pay for school.

 A student loan is money you borrow for the educational expenses that you have to pay back — with interest and within a deadline laid out by your lender.

 Factors That Contribute to Having a Student Grant

 Here are the 5 factors that contribute to having a student grant: